-2. Customer Relations for Tourism
+2. Automation for Tourism

 3. Creating Visuals

 Everyone needs visuals, especially when it comes to inspiring travel.
-While you can’t get away with stock photos for everything, there are great royalty-free photos available for free on sites like Pixabay and Pexels.
+While you can’t get away with stock photos for everything, there are great free and royalty-free photos available for free on sites like Pixabay and Pexels.

 Using a photo isn’t just about having the right one, though.
 It often needs to be a certain size, or you’ll need to use it for something on a website or other promotion.
 Very few offices have a dedicated graphic designer who has the time to make a ton of little graphics for social media on the fly.
 And not everyone knows how to use fancy editing software, let alone the time/energy/know-how to make it look beautiful within minutes.